-On August 26, 2019, and Company and CannAssist entered into an agreement to amend the CannAssist Note.
+On August 26, 2019, the Company and CannAssist amended the CannAssist Note.
 Pursuant to the amendment, there will be no additional advances under the CannAssist Note beyond the \$150,000 advanced on February 4, 2019, and the \$175,000 advanced on June 24, 2019.
 In addition, the CannAssist Note shall become due and payable in full on or before February 28, 2020.
 Finally, the Company and CannAssist terminated the CannAssist Purchase Agreement.